Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 TB-500 serves athletes, weekend warriors, and individuals recovering from surgical procedures involving soft tissues.
 The peptide particularly benefits those with chronic tendon issues like tennis elbow or Achilles tendinopathy.
 Bodybuilders and powerlifters often incorporate TB-500 into recovery protocols to minimize downtime between intense training sessions.

 Monthly costs for TB-500 therapy range from $200 to $400, making it the most expensive option among the three peptides.
-However, the accelerated recovery times often justify the investment for serious athletes or individuals facing extended rehabilitation periods.
+But the accelerated recovery times often justify the investment for serious athletes or individuals facing extended rehabilitation periods.

 Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) represents one of the most well-researched peptides in dermatology and regenerative medicine.
 This tripeptide naturally occurs in human plasma, saliva, and urine, with concentrations declining significantly after age 20.
 The copper component acts as a cofactor for numerous enzymes involved in collagen synthesis, antioxidant activity, and cellular repair (Pickart et al., BioMed Research International, 2014).